The DeanBeat — The Walking Dead: Onslaught creator Survios raises $16.7 million for VR games

 “To me, it’s really about the experience,” Gerson said.
 “I think experiences will get better and better.
 And that’s what people care about.”

-Gerson joined Survios as CFO in 2016 and took the helm in 2018.
+Gerson joined Survios as chief business officer in 2016 and took the helm in 2018.
 During his tenure as CEO, the company expanded into VR game publishing and made the decision not to focus on proprietary hardware, which had been in development since the outset.

 The VR game market has pretty much settled around the SteamVR-based HTC Vive, Valve’s Vive Index, and Facebook’s Oculus Rift and Oculus Quest/Quest 2 products.